jaytohe/downopto/README.md

 ## Improvements over Panopto-DL:
 - Preserves the original uploaded filename.
 - Does not open a new tab.
 Downloads the video while staying in same page.
+- Bulk Download Functionality.
+Allows you to download all videos from a folder (List.aspx links)

 ## TODO
 - ~~Bulk Download Functionality.~~ Done.
 However, it is sequential.*